uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_introduction.md

 This guide is intended for people wishing to quickly setup their own CockroachDB cluster to evaluate it's functionality and learn how it works.
 It's aimed at Architects, Database Administrators, DevOps, etc and assumes a proficient level of computing skills but previous experience with VirtualBox is not required.

 {{site.data.alerts.important}}
-It is not a guide for setting up a development environment for hacking the code or for running performance tests.
+It's not a guide for setting up a development environment for hacking the code or for running performance tests.
 Should you wish to contribute to the Cockroach open source project, take a look at the Contribute to CockroachDB page on the CockroachLabs website.
 {{site.data.alerts.end}}

 {{site.data.alerts.warning}}